Article updated: May 26, 2022

 Common failure reasons

-Many post failures have specific reasons, depending on the social network, which will link out to information in the following articles:
+Many post failures have specific reasons, which will link out to information in the following articles:

 - Troubleshoot Twitter publishing errors